Neighbors United University

 What is expected of Neighbors United University participants?

-Over an eight-month period, participants will meet every other week for 2.5 hours each session.
+Over a four-month period, participants will meet every week for 2.5 hours each session.
+Sessions will alternate between in-person and virtual formats.
 Participants are expected to bring their experiences and expertise as residents in their neighborhoods and take advantage of the facilitated activities and material to make meaningful change in their own community.
 Participants, as residents in their neighborhood, are vital to creating the meaningful and sustainable change they would like to see implemented.

 Who should apply to be a part of Neighbors United University?